robert/robert.github.com/_posts/2018-09-13-programming-projects-for-advanced-beginners-3-b.md

 Our AI will score non-terminal positions by working out what the outcome would be if both players finished the game by playing perfect Tic-Tac-Toe, and assign the position a score corresponding to that outcome.
 Sounds sensible enough.
 But this brings us right back to the very question that we are trying to solve - *how* exactly does one play perfect Tic-Tac-Toe?
 Don't worry, we're getting closer.

 Minimax requires our AI to walk along the branches of its Tic-Tac-Toe tree, propagating concrete scores from the terminal positions on the leaves up to more uncertain-looking early-game positions.
 Let's try some examples.
+It's X's turn to play.
 What score should our AI, playing as X, give this position?

 <img src="/images/ttt2-x-force-win.png" />